NEED HELP? Call or text: (206) 462-0911 or (206) 940-6430 | EMAIL: firstname.lastname@example.org

 |Hours||16 Hours per week, 9-1, M-Th

 Overview of Position

-The community advocacy role entails providing advocacy based counseling for survivors of domestic violence in order to promote their self-determination and safety.
+This role entails assisting the Executive Director with day to day operations, leading a prevention project, and providing advocacy based counseling for survivors of domestic violence in order to promote their self-determination and safety.

 - Provide domestic violence support as necessary, including: hotline, assessment, intake, ACP, PO, safety-planning, Day One, follow-up (one-on-one and/or as a group facilitator)